shirelepfl/CMT-Project/docs/Report.md

 Have you ever wondered how quickly cancer cells can spread through the lungs?
 This question inspired us to build a computational model; written in MATLAB and C; that simulates the 3D invasion of lung tissue by tumor cells.
 By visualizing this progression, we can illustrate what “early growth” looks like and how rapidly it can advance when nothing slows it down.

-We chose to focus on lung cancer because it remains one of the leading causes of cancer-related deaths worldwide.
-Smoking is the primary risk factor: cigarette smoke contains thousands of chemicals, including many well-known carcinogens that damage the DNA of airway cells.
+We chose to focus on lung cancer because it remains the leading cause of cancer-related deaths worldwide[1].
+Smoking is the primary risk factor(85% of all cases [1]): cigarette smoke contains thousands of chemicals, including many well-known carcinogens that damage the DNA of airway cells.
 Over time, these mutations accumulate and can trigger cancer.
 The risk isn’t limited to active smokers, secondhand smoke also affects people nearby, and vaping, although often perceived as safer, still exposes the lungs to toxic compounds.

 Raising awareness about lung cancer, especially among younger people, is crucial.
 Since smoking is a conscious behavior despite widely known consequences, a visual demonstration can have a stronger impact than statistics or warnings alone.
 Showing how cancer actually spreads inside the lungs may help make the danger more concrete.